Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-27-22 - Concurrency Cont..md

 ### Pros - KLT
 1. Schedule many threads from same process
+2. If one thread is blocked in a process we can schedule another thread from same process
+3. kernel routines can be MT

 ### Cons - KLT
 1. Time to CRUD threads due to kernel mode and management